keithalewis/papers/um_slides.md

 * These have existed since before recorded history.

-* Korg no longer trades bearskins with Grok for arrowheads.
+* Korg no longer trades 10 arrowheads today with Grok for 1 bearskin at the next full moon.

 ---